MX-Futhark/geoguessr-docs/rivers-of-france/README.md

 ----------

 ### <span id="spot-02">2.
-Loire 🥈</span>
+Loire 🥇</span>

 Unsurprinsingly again, the longest river in France also has a high number of towns named after it.
-The Loire (not to be confused with the Loir, which we will get to) takes the second place.
+The Loire (not to be confused with the Loir, which we will get to) shares the top spot with the Seine.

 **Native names**: _la Loire_ (French)